 - In The Chronicles of Vladimir Tod.
 Vlad is a fully rational and kind-hearted, if awkward teenage vampire who lives a relatively normal life with the help of hoodies and plenty of sunscreen.
 His "Aunt" Nelly supplies him with the blood he needs to survive by swiping bags of blood from the hospital she works at and cooking him extremely rare steaks so he can suck the blood out.

-- The Minotaur of Crete from Classical Mythology was the Queen of Crete's son (by a bull, thanks to a curse from the Gods; some versions have the bull in question as the one Heracles had to capture as one of his labours).
+- Classical Mythology: The Minotaur of Crete was the Queen of Crete's son (by a bull, thanks to a curse from the Gods; some versions have the bull in question as the one Heracles had to capture as one of his labours).
 In some versions anyway.
 King Minos kept his step-son in the Labyrinth and had sacrifices brought in (seven young men and seven young women a year) to feed him, until Theseus came along to slay him.

 - Eureka: 501 Adventure Plots to Inspire Game Masters.
 When a woman turns into a vampire, her husband steals blood from homeless people to feed her.

 - A recurring problem in Warhammer Fantasy is that when people start mutating, their family hide them away for fear of what the townsfolk/church of Sigmar/witch hunter will do to their now-monstrous relative.
 Unfortunately, Torches and Pitchforks is the right response, as the irreversible Chaos mutation ensures the affected person is no longer the human they once were and has no qualms killing and eating their family / selling out the town to the closest beastman horde.